lauensmr/MDExample/Workshop_Module2.md

 aws s3 mb s3://REPLACE_ME_ARTIFACTS_BUCKET_NAME
 ```

 Similarly to the website bucket, this bucket needs a bucket policy to define access permissions.
 But unlike our website bucket that allowed access to anyone, only our CI/CD pipeline should have access to this bucket.
 We have provided the JSON file needed for this policy at `~/environment/aws-modern-application-workshop/module-2/aws-cli/artifacts-bucket-policy.json`.
-Open this file, and inside you will need to replace several strings to include the ARNs that were created as part of the MythicalMysfitsCoreStack earlier, as well as your newly chosen bucket name for your CI/CD artifacts.
+Open this file, and inside you will need to replace several strings to include the ARNs that were created as part of the MSKAppMod earlier, as well as your newly chosen bucket name for your CI/CD artifacts.

 Once you've modified and saved this file, execute the following command to grant access to this bucket to your CI/CD pipeline: